 Goal 15: Conserve Forests and Protect Biodiversity

 Forests are the lungs of the planet.
-The world’s growing population has a direct impact on the deforestation of millions of hectares every year, pushing many species to the brink of extinction through habitat loss and drying river beds.
-Tourism sustainability champions actively work to conserve forests and to protect biodiversity through offering tours, financing conservation or setting up eco-resorts in fragile areas.
+The world’s growing population is shrinking forest cover, pushing many species to the brink of extinction through habitat loss and drying river beds.
+Tourism sustainability champions actively work to conserve forests and protect biodiversity through offering tours, financing conservation, or setting up eco-resorts in fragile areas.